ansible-community/images/docs/announcement.md

 - `ansible-core`: ansible-core 2.16.0 (latest version of ansible-core)

-## sha256 sum value of the container image :
+## sha256 sum value of the container image: